-Thanks to a growing public recycling scheme in Beijing, subway riders no longer have to swipe a credit card or scrounge in their pockets for loose change when their transit passes need refilling — a bunch of emptied plastic soda and water bottles will do just fine.
+Thanks to a nascent recycling scheme in Beijing, subway riders no longer have to swipe a credit card or scrounge in their pockets for loose change when their transit passes need refilling — a bunch of empty plastic water bottles will do just fine.

 When polyethylene terephthalate (PET) bottles are inserted into the machine by a commuter, a credit, usually between 5 and 15 cents, is added to the their rechargable transit pass; built-in scanners detect the type and weight of the plastic to determine its value.
 The bottles themselves are crushed and sorted by color and type by the machine right there on the spot.